Telecommunication-Telemedia-Assessment/sophoappeal_rule_prediction/README.md

 ## Evaluation
 The Jupyter notebooks for the evaluation figures and tables of the paper can be found in the folder `evaluation`.
+To run these notebooks, you need jupyter and some more dependencies installed, e.g. scikit-learn, scipy, pandas, numpy.

 ## Developers